-How to set up your Medisana ViFit Connect MX3 activity tracker
+How to set up your Medisana ViFit touch activity tracker

 The video below provides a step by step guide to setting up and activating your tracker to view both your own data and also the data of other students studying E117.